 Another female recently moved into many tech-savvy homes, including mine.
 Her name is ALEXA.
 But for me ALEXA remains an ‘it’….and not human, not a woman…just a beautiful creation of AI!
 Time and again, studies and experiences have proved that people prefer women assistants, even if it is a Digital Voice!
 Why?
 Because a female if considered to be more welcoming, empathetic and thus more understanding over a male.
-Which is why ALEXA and her GOOGLE friend has been coded with dulcet feminine tones.
+Is there is more to women for artificial intelligence than this.

 Is Shama talking riddles?
 Well, AI enthusiast and researcher Sam Berty Mccune is of the view that women are indeed vital to AI.

 Sam gives us the example of Vanessa Xi, CEO of YONO Labs, known for creating YONO – world’s first in-ear ovulation predictor.
 What does is do?
 Well, it measures basal body temperature (BBT) and helps women track their fertility.
 “So how did she come up with this idea?
 As per my research, Vanessa used to measure her own BBT every morning and realised how the conventional method was really a frustrating one.
 So to make it simpler, she devised YONO, which procures the temperature through an earpiece, uses a related mobile app and at the tip of your fingers, it charts out the monthly fertility chart.
 So easy,” informs Sam.

 What do we infer?
 We infer that as men continue to develop such AI-based solutions, they tend to run under the risk of getting biased, and ignore female problems and characteristics.
 Solutions like Vanessa’s play a key role in diversifying the applications of artificial intelligence.